notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 The **Close** button will close the dialog box.

 _Please Note_: Notepad++ honors standard Windows behavior with keystrokes for menu accelerators: typing <kbd>Alt</kbd> with the first letter (or underlined letter) for a main menu entry will open that menu.
 If you want to define <kbd>Alt+_Letter_</kbd> for some other action, you may do so using the **Shortcut Mapper**, and that accelerator will no longer work for the menu, but will instead access the action you mapped it to; undefining that new Mapper entry will allow Windows to treat that sequence as the accelerator again.  **Shortcut Mapper** cannot change or clear the Windows accelerator for a menu entry -- it can just preempt that accelerator key to use for something else.
 (Because the `X` on the right of the menu bar, which closes the active tab, was created as a menu action on the main menu bar with the name "X" through version 8.4.2, its accelerator was therefore <kbd>Alt+X</kbd>; in v8.4.3, the name was changed to the symbol "✕" instead, so <kbd>Alt+X</kbd> will no longer activate that action; if you would like to make <kbd>Alt+X</kbd> work on v8.4.3-and-newer, you can go to the `Main menu` tab in the **Shortcut Mapper** and change the Shortcut for Close to <kbd>Alt+X</kbd> instead of the default <kbd>Ctrl+W</kbd>.)

+### Available Keys

+In the pulldown for Shortcut Mapper keys, the list of keys mostly matches a standard US keyboard (excepting the `<>` key, which US keyboards don't generally have).
+It's not actually that _character_ that maps to Shortcut Mapper shortcut, but the underlying keyboard scancode, and how it maps to the Windows Virtual Key.
+The Community Forum has a [FAQ](https://community.notepad-plus-plus.org/topic/19734/faq-list-of-notepad-key-combinations-available-for-shortcuts) which shows the full "Virtual Key" vs "US key description", showing which are available to the shortcut mapper (and which shortcuts are by default assigned to an action in Notepad++).
+The FAQ also lists the equivalent keyboard keys for some major keyboards (including French, German, and Portuguese), and provides links to possible external websites that might help you figure out the mapping for your own keyboard.

 ### Configuration file: `shortcuts.xml`